mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 #### Technical concepts suiting transfer

-NOTE likey move this to another chapter.
-Learning maps.
+NOTE likely move this to another chapter.
+Learning maps - additional discussion on learning dimensions - or conclusion / next steps.

 While there are technical elements of transfer that were identified and included in the learning map I sidelined the study of them.